-For MCASP Activity Employees' Vehicles 59 @ \$1,800 = \$106,200
+For MCASP full time Employees' Vehicles 59 @ \$3,750 = \$ 221,250

 Educational Handouts (Public Education)

 Public education and awareness activities are essential in order to increase the level of compliance with safety regulations.
 This program is needed in light of the increased emphasis placed on the Compliance Review Program in order to educate carriers who are less familiar with the Compliance - Safety - Accountability (CSA) program.
 The Department plans to distribute publications on "A Texas Motor Carrier's Guide to Highway Safety" and "A Texas Guide to Farm Vehicle Compliance," commercial vehicle safety requirements for farm industry transportation, and driver and vehicle requirements for commercial transportation in Texas.